 Arrangements entrusted to Aaron-Ruben-Nelson Mortuary.

-To send flowers to Reuben's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Reuben Shevitz, please visit our floral store.

 Congregation Beth-El Zedeck